123jimin/voltedit/README.md

 ### Currently in Development
 These features will be implemented by this weekend.
-* BPM and measure line display
+* BPM and time signature display
-* Simple ribbon menu navigation
 * Editor settings
 	* Language
 	* Editor size

 ### High Priority
 These features will be implemented by this month.
-* Reading/writing simple KSON file
+* Writing simple KSON files
 * Reading most of KSH files, including zoom and stop effects
 * Note addition
 * Displaying lasers
+* Toolbar

 These features will likely be implemented by Feburary.
+* Reading simple KSON files
 * Audio Playback
-* Toolbar
 * Note deletion, long note edit
 * Displaying most of KSH contents